eonil/swift-tree/README.md

 Manitenance
 ------------------
-- Users are supposed to use `Tree` type.
+- Users are supposed to use `Tree` type and `TreeCollection` protocol.
 - `DS*` types are defined to provide internal Data Storages structures.
-- `DSTree` is major component to build nested tree structure.
-- `DSMapTree` is an optimized tree structure with better data locality.
+- `DSRefMapTree` is an optimized tree structure with better data locality.